afenix/Citibike-Mapper/readme.md

 Free and OS License.
 Code for the people by the people.
 2015 Alister Fenix

-## If you would like to create your own sinatra based, leaflet app, follow these instructions:
+#### If you would like to create your own sinatra based, leaflet app, follow these instructions(taken directly from the initial tutorial):

-## Instructions

 ### Get up and running
 1. fork and then clone this repo: [https://github.com/ashleygwilliams/citibike-sinatra](https://github.com/ashleygwilliams/citibike-sinatra)